 Grants to Idaho and Montana nonprofit organizations and government agencies for breast cancer and breast health projects.
 Funding is intended to support screening and diagnostic services, programs that reduce barriers to care, and programs to reduce health disparities among the medically underserved.

 Komen Idaho Montana will award community grants to organizations that will provide breast health and breast cancer projects that address funding priorities, which were selected based on data from the 2015 Komen Idaho and Montana Community Profile Reports.

--Reduced the number of women “lost to follow‐up;”
+- A reduction in the number of women “lost to follow‐up”;

--Reduced time from abnormal screening to diagnostic procedures;
+- A reduction in time from abnormal screening to diagnostic procedures and from

 Funds may be requested for the following types of expenses, provided they are directly attributable to the project:

 -Reasonable travel costs related to the execution of the project